-In the first step of creating a new campaign you need to specify what kind of companies you're searching for.
+In the first step of aiming the right target group, you need to specify what kind of companies you're searching for.
 You can select a number of criteria in order to define them (described below).

 Select your preferred criteria mode